THE THREE CAPES AND TASMAN PENINSULA WITH AUSWALK

 • Genuine all inclusive pack free walking holiday

-• 3 nights’ comfortable accommodation with ensuites
+• 3 nights’ comfortable self contained accommodation with ensuites

 Three Capes Walk, Tasman Peninsula – 4 Days